Bolts

 Class of Fit

-The measure of the degree of fit between mating external and internal threads.
-There are three main Classes of Fit for metric screw threads: fine, medium and coarse.
+A measure of the fit between mating external and internal threads.
+The three main classes of fit for metric screw threads are fine, medium, and coarse.

 Creep